 Plan for the long term

-My goal is that my wife and I can retire comfortably and be able to afford the care we require.
-To do that, I’m minimizing my use of expensive care services now and maximizing my own personal involvement instead.
-I’ve also started a long-term plan of finding a location for us to build an accessible house that will meet our retirement needs.
-This doesn't sound like a simple suggestion, and believe me it's not, but I've already noticed a lessening of the pressure by having this long-term objective.
+I've also started a long-term plan of finding a location for us to build an accessible house that will meet our retirement needs.
+This doesn't sound like a simple suggestion; believe me, it's not.
+But I've already noticed lessening pressure by having this long-term objective.

-I can envision a day where we can both relax and spend time together and that just makes me smile.
-Having this plan, which may take years to execute, shifts my focus from the day to day turmoil to a more pleasing vision of the future.
+I can envision a day when we can both relax and spend time together, which makes me smile.
+Having this plan, which may take years to execute, shifts my focus from the day-to-day turmoil to a more pleasing vision of the future.

 I believe there are stages in the development of a caregiver, and one of them is “enlightenment."
 This occurs when you break out of the everyday rut and reassert your own needs and well-being back into the equation.
 This shift in perspective will help you see that there is an end game and hope for the future.